MIDDLESEX HEALTH SYSTEM

-At Middlesex Hospital, we respect the privacy and confidentiality of your health information.
+At Middlesex Health System, we respect the privacy and confidentiality of your health information.

 THIS NOTICE DESCRIBES HOW MEDICAL/HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 If you have any questions about this notice, please call the HIPAA Privacy Office

 The effective date of this privacy notice is September 23, 2013

 This joint notice explains how your health information may be used or released by Middlesex Health System, including all Middlesex Hospital locations: Middlesex Hospital Cancer Center, Middlesex Hospital Center for Behavioral Health Consultation Services, Middlesex Hospital Center for Behavioral Health Crisis Assessment & Triage Service, Middlesex Hospital Center for Behavioral Health Family Advocacy Program, Middlesex Hospital Center for Behavioral Health Outpatient Services, Middlesex Hospital Homecare, Middlesex Hospital Laboratory, Middlesex Hospital Outpatient Center, Middlesex Hospital Physical Medicine & Rehabilitation, Middlesex Hospital Physician Services, Middlesex Hospital Radiology, Middlesex Hospital Marlborough Medical Center, Middlesex Hospital Shoreline Medical Center, Middlesex Surgical Center,